Making The Daniel Project - pt 2

 Overview

+The Daniel Project is a 90 minute feature length television documentary that was developed by Scottish film production company Studio Scotland Ltd starting in 2001 completed in 2010 and released in 2011.
 The main theme of the documentary is an investigation into claims that the Bible contains information that foretells future events (prophecy) and, in particular, centred in and around the nation of Israel.

 As the documentary was being developed, over several years it garnered interest from a number of television networks and distributors at various television festivals.
 However, financial support and co-production was offered only if the production company making the documentary (Studio Scotland Ltd) agreed to alterations and additions to the storyline.
 The producers (Stewart & Deborah Menelaws) rejected interference that would change the purpose of the documentary's message.